taraletti/EnRecipes/README.md

 -   Create recipes quickly
 -   Add photo, notes and combinations to your recipes
 -   Organise your recipes by category
--   Quickly search for your recipes
+-   Quickly search for your recipes either by name or ingredient
 -   Mark recipes as favourites and add them to your Try Later list
 -   Scale your recipe ingredients to serve more or less people
 -   Get notified of the last time you tried a recipe